dotnet/AspNetCore.Docs/aspnetcore/fundamentals/owin.md

 ## Running OWIN middleware in the ASP.NET pipeline

-ASP.NET Core's OWIN support is deployed as part of the "Microsoft.AspNetCore.Owin" package.
+ASP.NET Core's OWIN support is deployed as part of the `Microsoft.AspNetCore.Owin` package.
 You can import OWIN support into your project by installing this package.

 OWIN middleware conforms to the [OWIN specification](http://owin.org/spec/spec/owin-1.0.0.html), which requires a `Func<IDictionary<string, object>, Task>` interface, and specific keys be set (such as `owin.ResponseBody`).
 The following simple OWIN middleware displays "Hello World":